csegura/portera/readme.md

 $ npx portera
 ```

-Once running you will see portera otput both in the server console and in the web client.
-To use web client you can open your favorite browser using the portera address `http://<portera_server_ip>:3001`
+Once running you will see portera output both in the server console and in the web client.
+To use the amazing web client you can open your favorite browser using the portera address `http://<portera_server_ip>:3001`

 ## Portera web client